 Electric transport boost is vital, say researchers

 The UK government must bring forward by a decade its ban on the sale of the most polluting cars if it wants to even come close to its climate change goals, say Greenpeace and Green Alliance.
 The British government is considering toughening its ban on internal combustion-engine cars in order to drive sales of electric vehicles.
-It wants to accelerate the current 2040 prohibition of gasoline and … [Read more...]
+It wants to accelerate the … [Read more...]